wharfkit/website/src/lib/docs/AccountKit/Resource.md

 ---
 title: Resource (Class)
-description: A Resource instance is a wrapper for a specific account resource (CPU, NET, or RAM) on Antelope blockchains.
+description: A Resource instance is a wrapper for a specific account resource on Antelope blockchain accounts.
 category: AccountKit
 published: true
 order: 16